What better time than the end of the year, and 2020 at that, to take a much need digital break from the online world?

 Lil’ ol’ me is no match for an app developed by exceptionally smart people working diligently to get me scrolling indefinitely.

 Instagram is extremely entertaining while requiring minimal effort.
-Swipe and tap.
+Swipe.
+Tap.
 Thus, it is extremely difficult to strike a healthy balance of usage.
 I have tried mindfulness.
 I have tried not checking Instagram first thing in the morning.
 I have tried scheduling Instagram to later in the day.
 It work, but only so much.

 When I need a real break, the only thing that works is abstinence.
 Whether it’s for a day, a weekend, or for years.
 To reset my system.
 Reset my attention.
 To be reminded of what it’s like to pay full attention.